Debunking 4 Common Myths About Preheating in Welding | MillerWelds

 When heating a thick piece of pipe, high heat is necessary to get a stabilized temperature throughout the inside of the pipe, and P91 typically has higher temperature requirements during stress relief.
 For example, with many carbon steels it’s common to require soak temperatures of 1150 to 1250 degrees Fahrenheit; but with many grades of P91 material the necessary soak temperature range typically starts at 1350 degrees and may extend to 1410 degrees F.

-Metal that is heated to a certain point loses its magnetic properties.
+Metal heated to a certain point loses its magnetic properties.
 The temperature level at which this happens, which can vary slightly, is called the Curie point.
 With many grades of P91 material, the Curie point typically happens around 1380 degrees F, so when the application calls for the material to be heated to 1410 degrees the induction heating process changes.
 As a result, heating from hysteresis losses goes away, the output parameters of the induction unit will change, and part temperature heating rates may slow down or stall out before it reaches the soak temperature level.

 Second, because output characteristics will change at the Curie point, it’s important to wind an appropriate coil setup for this change.
 Since heating hysteresis losses go away at the Curie point, Joule heating becomes the only source of adding heat to the part.
 To ensure reaching the desired soak temperature past the Curie point on larger pipes, consider coil windings that run at lower voltage and current levels.
 The easiest solution to achieve this is to use a longer cable to get four to eight more turns on the part.
 A better solution is to wind two coils in parallel, which results in less voltage and better utilization of the current available from the unit.